Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/Michael/project-description.md

 We want to analyse the reasons behind low fertility rates.
 Only when we understand why people in relationships decide to have no children and which circumstances prevent them from having children, we can make informed policy recommendations, that address the causes rather than just treating the symptoms.

 The Dataset used to analyse this is called FReDA.
-It is a very big family demography Panel Study by the Leibnitz Institute for Social Sciences.
+It is a very big family demography panel study by the Leibnitz Institute for Social Sciences.
 To use their own words: "FReDA - The German Family Demography Panel Study" is a scientific study that focuses thematically on family life and intimate relationships in Germany.
 The study provides researchers with representative, reliable, high-quality data, thus enabling them to conduct up-to-date analyses of the German population and of families in Germany."

-It is a Panel Study.
+It is a panel study.
 Therefore we have 9 waves (Surveys) reaching from 2021 to 2024.
 If we merge these 9 waves togheter we get a total of 194.931 observations and 2316 variables!
 I already did the job of filtering relevant variables.
 So in the Dataset provided are "just" 107.921observations and 203 variables.
 Also, I already merged these 9 waves into 4 waves representing the years 2021 to 2024 (so wave 1 are all waves/surveys from 2021, wave 2 all waves/surveys from 2022 and so on).